RevenueCat/docs/docs/getting-started/entitlements/android-products.md

 ![](/images/non-consumable-android-support.png "non-consumable-android-support.png")

-If you don't do this step, we will automatically `consume` the purchase and Google will allow the customer to purchase it again.
+If you don't configure it as a non-consumable, we will automatically `consume` the purchase and Google will allow the customer to purchase it again.
 The purchase will still be registered in that user's `CustomerInfo`.

 You can also edit existing or imported consumable products to make them non-consumable.